 Glycemic index (GI) is a measure of how quickly a food can make your blood sugar (glucose) rise.
 Only foods that contain carbohydrates have a GI.
-Foods such as oils, fats, and meats do not have a GI.
+Foods such as oils, fats, and meats do not have a GI, though in people with diabetes, they can affect the blood sugar.

 In general, low GI foods increase glucose slowly in your body.
 Foods with a high GI increase blood glucose quickly.

 If you have diabetes, high GI foods can make it harder to control diabetes.

 Not all carbohydrates work the same in the body.
-Some trigger a quick spike in blood sugar, while others work more slowly, keeping blood sugar more even.
+Some trigger a quick spike in blood sugar, while others work more slowly, avoiding large or rapid rises in blood sugar.
 The glycemic index addresses these differences by assigning a number to foods that reflects how quickly they increase blood glucose compared to pure glucose (sugar).

 The GI scale goes from 0 to 100.
 Pure glucose has the highest GI and is given a value of 100.